mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.MessageQueueing.md

 #### Create
-Creates instances of based on configured message handlers.
+Creates instances of
+ *See: T:Eliassen.MessageQueueing.Services.IMessageReceiverProvider*based on configured message handlers.

 ##### Return value
 An enumerable collection of .